-If you don’t mind mixing it yourself, buy two gallons of coolant, and two gallons of distilled water, and you’ll actually save a little money.
-A standard box store sells name-brand coolant for just under $11 per gallon, and distilled water is about a buck at most grocery stores.
-That puts your out-of-pocket total to about $24 for a total of four gallons (with some left over for later.)
+If you don’t mind mixing it yourself, buy two gallons of full-strength coolant, and two gallons of distilled water.
+A standard box store sells name-brand coolant for just under $17 per gallon, and distilled water is about a buck at most grocery stores.
+That puts your out-of-pocket total to about $36 for a total of four gallons (with some left over for later.)

-If you purchase the concentrate, pour one gallon of coolant and one gallon of distilled water into the radiator.
-Then pour half the second gallon of coolant into the empty coolant jug, and pour the second gallon of distilled water equally into both coolant jugs.
+If you decide to mix it yourself, pour one gallon of distilled water in the radiator, followed by a gallon of the coolant.
+With the empty coolant jug, pour a half-gallon of distilled water and a half-gallon of coolant for a 50/50 mix, then combine the remaining half-gallon jugs into one jug.
 Now you have two more gallons of your own 50/50 mix and you can proceed to fill up the cooling system the rest of the way.
 With two gallons already in your radiator, top it off and start the engine.
 When the thermostat opens and coolant starts flowing add more as needed until the radiator is full.
 After driving the car, let it cool down and add more if needed and top it off.